The Pulse of K-Entertainment

 Who is Kim Jae-won playing in The Palace Is Home to Dog Flowers?

 Kim Jae-won is in talks to play Emperor Eon in The Palace Is Home to Dog Flowers.
 Korean casting reports on April 23, 2026 said he was offered the male lead, and Mystic Story then confirmed he is reviewing the proposal.
-Emperor Eon is described as a handsome but cool-headed ruler in the fictional imperial court of Eun.
+Emperor Eon is positioned as the cool-headed ruler opposite Park Eun-bin's volatile Consort Hyeon Gae Ri.

 What is The Palace Is Home to Dog Flowers about?

 The Palace Is Home to Dog Flowers is a historical romance drama adaptation of Yoon Tae Roo's web novel.
-The story is set in the fictional country of Eun and centers on the relationship between Consort Hyeon Gae Ri, a beautiful but volatile woman nicknamed the dog flower, and Emperor Eon.
-The setup mixes palace politics with a darker romance dynamic.
+The story is set in the fictional imperial court of Eun and centers on Consort Hyeon Gae Ri, a beautiful but volatile woman nicknamed the dog flower, and Emperor Eon.
+The setup mixes palace politics with a darker, more confrontational romance dynamic.

 Has Park Eun-bin confirmed The Palace Is Home to Dog Flowers yet?

-No. Park Eun-bin has not officially confirmed The Palace Is Home to Dog Flowers as of April 25, 2026.
-In March, Namoo Actors said she had received the offer and was reviewing it as one of several projects under consideration.
-That means the drama is still in the in-talks stage rather than fully locked casting.
+No. Park Eun-bin has not officially confirmed The Palace Is Home to Dog Flowers as of April 26, 2026.
+Namoo Actors said in March that she had received the offer and was reviewing it as one of several projects under consideration.
+That keeps the drama in the casting-talks stage rather than a fully locked production announcement.

 Share This Article